AntaresSimulatorTeam/antares_craft/README.md

 Antares Craft is a python library to read and edit [antares-simulator](https://github.com/AntaresSimulatorTeam/Antares_Simulator) studies, stored either on you local filesystem or on an [antares-web](https://github.com/AntaresSimulatorTeam/AntaREST) server.
-It also allow you to trigger simulations and retrieve the corresponding result.
+It also allows you to trigger simulations and retrieve the corresponding result.

 ## Main features